Learning in Mean Field Games: A Survey: Reinforcement learning algorithms

 \section{Reinforcement learning algorithms}

-The iterative methods presented in the previous section are described with exact updates, meaning that we assume that the model is fully known and that there are no numerical approximations in the computation of the rewards or the transitions.
-In this context, the only approximations that we have to cope with are in situations where an infinite number of iterations would be needed but we can only afford a finite number of iterations (e.g., to compute a stationary distribution or a stationary value function).
+The iterative methods presented in the previous section are described with ``exact'' updates, in the sense that we assume the model is fully known and that there are no numerical approximations in the computation of the rewards, the transitions or the expectations.

 However, in many situations, these methods cannot be implemented as such.
 A typical scenario is when the model is not completely known from the agent that is trying to learning an optimal behavior.
 Another instance is when the model is known, but the state space or the action space are too big for us to compute the solution on the whole domain.
 In such cases, exact dynamic programming cannot be used.
 Instead \defi{(model-free) reinforcement learning (RL)} methods have been developed.
-Here we will focus on methods relying on \defi{approximate dynamic programming (ADP)}.
+Here we will focus on methods relying on \defi{approximate dynamic programming (ADP)} based on value functions.
+Other model-free methods could be used, such as policy gradient methods but we will mostly omit them in the presentation for the sake of brevity.
+We will however mention relevant references in the sequel.
 The question of exploring efficiently the state-action domain plays a crucial role.

 RL ideas have first been developed for finite and small state and action spaces, in which case the algorithms are called \defi{tabular methods} since the value function can be described by a table (i.e., a matrix).
 However, many of the recent breakthrough applications of RL have been obtained thanks to a combination of RL methods with neural network approximations and deep learning techniques, which leads to \defi{deep reinforcement learning (DRL) methods}.
 The flexibility and the generalization capabilities of deep neural networks allow us to efficiently learn solution to highly complex problems.
 In the context of games, some striking examples that were successfully tackled are ALE (Atari Learning Environment)~\citep{mnih2013playingatari, Bellemare_2013}, Go~\citep{silver2016mastering}, poker~\citep{Brown17Libratus,moravvcik2017deepstack} or Starcraft~\citep{vinyals2019grandmaster}.